WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/DataDictionary/CSR.md

 # CSR Data Dictionary

-Customer Session Record (CSR), represents the customer workflow, consisting of a sequence of customer activities.
-The following fields are available from the API from a CSR record.
+Customer Session Record (CSR) - It represents the customer workflow, consisting of a sequence of customer activities.
+The following fields are available in a CSR record.

 Note - These fields are only applicable for the API and not Analyzer UI.